Scale invariance vs conformal invariance: Examples

 The corresponding action

 is Weyl invariant (with zero Weyl weight for the scalar).
-Indeed, we could construct the improved energy-momentum tensor such that the theory is conformal invariance (although it is not unitary).
+Indeed, we could construct the improved energy-momentum tensor such that the theory is conformal invariant (although it is not unitary).

-This is not so surprising, but probably a more surprising thing is that there is no supersymmetric Riegert operator at the non-linear level in the old minimal supergravity \cite{Buchbinder:1988yu}\cite{Grosse:2007au}.\footnote{I would like to thank S.~Kuzenko for the reference and related discussions.} The supersymmetric Riegert operator does exist in the new minimal supergravity \cite{Manvelyan:1995hz}.
+This is not so surprising, but probably a more surprising thing is that there had been a claim that no supersymmetric Riegert operator at the non-linear level in the old minimal supergravity \cite{Buchbinder:1988yu}\cite{Grosse:2007au}.\footnote{The author would like to thank S.~Kuzenko for the reference and related discussions.
+After the lecture, we had learned that the supersymmetric Riegert operator was explicitly constructed in \cite{Butter:2013ura}.
+The existence of super Weyl action, which differs from the supersymmetric Riegert operator in \cite{Butter:2013ura} by superspace total derivative, was suggested in \cite{Private}\cite{Baumann:2011nm} and the super Weyl invariance was checked at the linearized order upon superspace integration by part.} The supersymmetric Riegert operator also exists in the new minimal supergravity \cite{Manvelyan:1995hz}.

-In other dimensions, when $d$ is odd, we can construct higher derivative Weyl invariant free scalar actions of order $\Box^{n}$ for any $n$ \cite{FG}\cite{GG}\cite{G}.
-In even dimensions, the Weyl invariant higher derivative free scalar actions exist when $n \le d$.
-As an example, there does not exist Weyl invariant fourth (or higher) order derivative actions in $d=2$.
+In the other dimensions, when $d$ is odd, we can construct higher derivative Weyl invariant free scalar actions of order $\Box^{n}$ for any $n$ \cite{FG}\cite{GG}\cite{G}.
+In even dimensions, the Weyl invariant higher derivative free scalar actions exist when $n \le d/2$.
+As an example, there does not exist Weyl invariant fourth (or higher) order derivative actions in $d=2$ dimension.
 We can directly check that the energy-momentum tensor for the action $\mathcal{S}= \int d^dx (\Box \phi)^2$ is given by

-and see that it cannot be improved to be traceless in $d=2$ (in contrast to the case $d\ge 3$, where it is possible).
+and see that it cannot be improved to be traceless in $d=2$ dimension (in contrast to the case $d\ge 3$, where it is possible).